quicwg/base-drafts/draft-ietf-quic-transport.md

 new client address.

 Migrating a connection to a new server address is left for future work.
-If a client receives packets in the connection from a new server address, the client MAY discard these packets.
+If a client receives packets from a new server address, the client MAY discard these packets.

 ### Path Validation {#migrate-validate}